 In addition to this main event, visitors

-can must also peruse the sizable retro toy store/gift shop, which of course everyone must walk through on their way to and from the marble making room.
+can must also peruse the sizable retro toy store/gift shop, which of course everyone walks through on their way to and from the marble making room.
 And let me tell you, after you watch a marble being made you might look at these little round balls of glass in a whole new light.
 You WILL want to come home with a pocketful of your own shiny objects, and we did!

 So there I was, standing in line to pay for my son’s plastic tube full of brightly colored marbles, when a lady leans forward and asks me if I ever taught school in Nickerson.
 Indeed I had, but that was so many years ago and many miles away that I was completely caught off guard.
 I didn’t recognize the face behind the voice and I quickly went into internal panic mode when she explained that she was one of my former students.
 I never like to forget a student; but let’s face it, she would have been a teenager the last time I saw her.
 Things got really crazy when she explained (probably because of the bewildered look on my face) who she was and that she recognized me because I “haven’t changed a bit.”